 - How much are my monthly non-fixed expenses?

 Next, you may need to change your mindset.
 You need to want to make the commitment to finally pay down (or pay off) that debt.
 This may be a long process for you if you have too much debt or have never made a budget.
 However, if you keep your eye on the prize, you can and will achieve a debt-free life.

 Next, you begin at the beginning…we’ve devised a 7-step checklist to help you take control of your finances.
 Some of these steps can be done together, especially if you’re motivated to get ahead financially.
 You may already be further along in these steps – that’s great!
 You can jump ahead or revisit any of these steps whenever your finances need a tune-up.
 This checklist is merely a guide to help you on your debt-free journey.

 Step 1 – Take Stock of Your Debt

 Look at your bank account and credit card statements to make a list of all your expenses.
-Some may be planned, or some may have been spur-of-the-moment purchases – a surprise vet bill, a water heater that needed replaced or a splurge on an outfit that was finally on sale.
+Some may be planned, such as utility bills or a car payment.
+Others may have been spur-of-the-moment purchases – a surprise vet bill, a water heater replacement, or an outfit from a sale.

 Whatever the expense, it needs to go down on the list.
-Start by creating a list of all the bills you know you have – it might be easier to group them together such as:
+Start by creating a list of bills you know about – it might be easier to group them together such as:

 - Property Taxes- if not paid through mortgage